Coffee Fermentation

 Fermentation is just one stage in post-harvest processing.
 It typically comes after depulping (in washed or honey processes), or alongside drying (in natural processes).
 Once fermentation is complete, beans are washed (if needed) and dried.
 While fermentation happens naturally, it can be guided, by controlling temperature, oxygen levels, or the use of sealed tanks.
 Some producers also use “inoculation” by adding specific yeasts or microbes to influence the outcome.

-In commercial coffee, fermentation is often short, unmanaged, and designed for efficiency — not flavour.
-Over-fermentation or inconsistency is common, and defects like sour or dirty cups can result.
+In commercial coffee, fermentation is often more uncontrolled or designed for efficiency and not for flavour.
+Over-fermentation or inconsistency is common, and defects like sour or dirty cups can be a result.

 The latest updates delivered to your inbox.